> Skip to content

 Xiaolu Guo

-Xiaolu Guo was born in south China.
-She studied at the Beijing Film Academy and published six books in China before moving to London in 2002.
-Her books include Village of Stone which was shortlisted for the Independent Foreign Fiction Prize, A Concise Chinese-English Dictionary for Lovers which was shortlisted for the Orange Prize, 20 Fragments of a Ravenous Youth which was longlisted for the Man Asian Literary Prize, and I Am China which was longlisted for the Women's Prize for Fiction.
-Her recent memoir, Once Upon a Time in the East, won the National Book Critics Circle Award, was shortlisted for the Costa Biography Award, the Jhalak Prize and the Rathbones Folio Award 2018, and was a Sunday Times Book of the Year.
+Xiaolu Guo was born in China.
+She published six books before moving to Britain in 2002.
+Her books include: Village of Stone, shortlisted for the Independent Foreign Fiction Prize; A Concise Chinese-English Dictionary for Lovers, shortlisted for the Orange Prize; and I Am China.
+Her recent memoir, Once Upon a Time in the East, won the National Book Critics Circle Award, was shortlisted for the Costa Biography Award and the Rathbones Folio Prize 2018.
+It was a Sunday Times Book of the Year.
+Her most recent novel A Lover's Discourse was shortlisted for the Goldsmiths Prize 2020.
+She is a fellow of the Royal Society of Literature and a visiting professor at the Free University in Berlin.

 Also by Xiaolu Guo